HVCLab/HVCLab.github.io/_pages/06_news.md

 # 2024
 <hr>

+### July
+- **Mara** participates in the [Telluride Neuromorphic Cognition Engineering Workshop](https://sites.google.com/view/telluride-2024/home) in Colorado, USA.
+She is awarded this year's ["Best New Neuromorph"](https://sites.google.com/view/telluride-2024/about-workshop/awards) title for best representing the collaborative spirit and energy of the workshop!
+- The lab visits [SAMBA](https://samba.ccns.sbg.ac.at/samba-2024/), the Salzburg Mind Brain Annual Meeting, where **Yulia** gives a talk as [invited speaker](https://samba.ccns.sbg.ac.at/samba-2024/speakers/yulia-oganian/).

+### June
+- For the [Neutral by Choice](https://www.hadw-bw.de/junge-akademie/win-kolleg/komplexitaetsreduktion/neutral-by-choice) workshop the PI´s and PhD students from the groups in Heidelberg (Christoph Korn, Jiatong and Raphael) and Konstanz (Verena Wagner, and Daniela) meet **Yulia** and **Luzie** in Tübingen.
+Two days filled with presentations, discussions and getting to know each other, perfectly organized by our research assistant **Victoria**.

+### May
+- **Andrey** represents our lab at the Conference ["Psychologie und Gehirn"](https://pug2024.de), presenting his work in a poster.
+- **Peter** starts in the lab as Postdoctoral Researcher to investigate natural speech processing in autism.
+Welcome!
+- **Peter** and **Charlotte** visit the [Advanced MEG/EEG Toolkit Workshop](https://www.fieldtriptoolbox.org/workshop/toolkit2024/) at Donders Institute in Nijmegen, Netherlands.

 ### April
 - **Luzie** starts as a PhD student in the lab.
 Welcome!
 - **Leon** starts his Bachelor thesis project with us.
 Welcome in the lab!